pfbrowning/ng-radio/README.md

     * Write some basic unit tests.

 ## "Down the Road" Items
+* Implement 'Tags' functionality in the favorites API
 * Implement Immutable.js for the NowPlaying object and anything else throughout the app that would benefit from being immutable.
 * Tune change detection.
 * Implement NGRX for state management throughout the app.